gardener/gardener-extension-provider-openstack/docs/usage/usage.md

 ## Provider Secret Data

-Every shoot cluster references a `SecretBinding` which itself references a `Secret`, and this `Secret` contains the provider credentials of your OpenStack tenant.
+Every shoot cluster references a `SecretBinding` or a `CredentialsBinding` which itself references a `Secret`, and this `Secret` contains the provider credentials of your OpenStack tenant.
 This `Secret` must look as follows:

 ```yaml